devhulk/ethinbox/README.md

 // If you want to get a better idea of what the compiler is doing just wrap the below statement in a 'console.log()' console.log(solc.compile(sourceCode,1))

+// when you are done exploring make sure to erase the above console log and replace it with the below code
+// module.exports = solc.compile(sourceCode,1)

 ```
 go into the file and add the console.log() like above...